Joseph Frank Payne: Career

-Works
+Written works

-In accordance with the terms of Dr. Radcliffe's foundation Payne visited Paris, Berlin, and Vienna, and made good use of their pathological opportunities.
+In accordance with the terms of Dr. Radcliffe's foundation, Payne visited Paris, Berlin, and Vienna, and made good use of their pathological opportunities.
 He described his experiences in three articles published in the British Medical Journal in 1871.
 Chosen to deliver the Goulstonian lectures in 1873, his subject was The Origin and Relation of New Growths.

 Pathology, epidemiology, dermatology, and the history of medicine were the subjects in which Payne took most interest.
-His first major contribution to the history of medicine was a life of John Linacre prefixed to a facsimile of the 1521 Cambridge edition of his Latin version of Galen, De Temperamentis (Cambridge, 1881).
+His first major contribution to the history of medicine was a life of Thomas Linacre prefixed to a facsimile of the 1521 Cambridge edition of his Latin version of Galen, De Temperamentis (Cambridge, 1881).
 In 1896 he delivered the Harveian oration at the College of Physicians on the relation of William Harvey to Galen, and in 1900 wrote a life of Thomas Sydenham.
 He read (21 January 1901) a paper before the Bibliographical Society On the "Herbarius" and "Hortus Sanitatis."

 In 1903 and 1904 Payne delivered the first FitzPatrick lectures on the history of medicine at the College of Physicians.
 The first course was on English Medicine in the Anglo-Saxon Times (Oxford, 1904), the second on English Medicine in the Anglo-Norman Period, covering Gilbertus Anglicus and the contents of his Compendium Medicinæ had never before been thoroughly set forth.
 The lectures of 1904 which Payne was preparing for the press at the time of his death address the writings of Ricardus Anglicanus and the anatomical teaching of the Middle Ages.
 Payne demonstrated that the Anatomy of the Body of Man, printed in Tudor times and of which the editions extend into the middle of the seventeenth century, was not written by Thomas Vicary, whose name appears on the title-page, but was a translation of a mediæval manuscript.